The impact of dark matter on tidal signatures in neutron star mergers with Einstein Telescope: Constructing NS with DM

 The choice of the DM particle mass range is motivated by previous studies~\citep{Ivanytskyi:2019wxd,Ruter:2023uzc} where it was shown that light fermionic DM with $\mchi \lesssim \qty{170}{MeV}$ forms an extended halo around the NS.
+Similar configurations could be obtained for most bosonic DM models, the range of parameters across different models is essentially equivalent~\cite{Karkevandi:2021ygv}.
 Such extended DM halos could overlap at the late inspiral phase of the merger which makes existing waveform models inapplicable (for details see~\citep{Ruter:2023uzc}).
 We thus focus on DM core configurations, considering only small changes in tidal deformability and assuming that the waveform description remains otherwise unaltered.
 As typical DM fractions for NS remain unknown, the choice for the range of $\fchi$ remains arbitrary, though for instance Ref.~\citep{Ivanytskyi:2019wxd} argue that considering only the Bondi accretion of DM onto an NS close to the Galactic center could yield $\fchi = 0.01\%$.
 Higher fractions could occur through the other mechanisms mentioned in Sec.~\ref{sec:introduction} and we consider 1\% as a realistic upper limit.
 We note that other works also have investigated NS configurations with higher fractions~\cite{Rutherford:2022xeb, Miao:2022rqj, Giangrandi:2022wht}.